davidarchanjo/spring-certified-developer-study-guide/README.md

 - https://www.baeldung.com/the-persistence-layer-with-spring-data-jpa
 - https://www.baeldung.com/spring-data-jpa-query

+## OVERVIEW
+Spring Boot configures Hibernate as the default JPA provider, and auto-configures the DataSource bean if there's in-memory database dependency of type H2, HSQLDB or Derby present on the classpath.
+Spring Boot applications may be configured with mutiple databases of different types.
+For that it is necessary to create a @Configuration class containing bean definition for each database and mark one of them with the @Primary annotation so it can be autowired by default, avoiding a [NoUniqueBeanDefinitionException](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/NoUniqueBeanDefinitionException.html) exception to be thrown.

+Spring Boot allows to configure DataSource in two ways: programmatically via a @Configuration class or from properties configuration file.

+## KEY INTERFACES
+[CrudRepository](http://static.springsource.org/spring-data/data-commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) - provides CRUD operations on a repository

+[PagingAndSortingRepository](http://static.springsource.org/spring-data/data-commons/docs/current/api/org/springframework/data/repository/PagingAndSortingRepository.html) - extends from CrudRepository and provides methods for pagination and sorting records

+[JpaRepository](http://static.springsource.org/spring-data/data-jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html) - extends from PagingAndSortingRepository and additionally provides JPA related methods such as flushing the persistence context and delete records in a batch

 ## KEY ANNOTATIONS
 [@Entity](https://javaee.github.io/javaee-spec/javadocs/javax/persistence/Entity.html) - used to specify that the annotated class maps a database entity.
 If we forget to mark a domain class that will map a database entity with @Entity annotation, we will get an IllegalArgumentException since Spring will not be able to invocate the init method in a not managed type;